 Geraldton might be home for Lindsey Money but she hasn’t lost her rich Scottish brogue since emigrating from Aberdeen three years ago.
-Every day, the warm, musical lilt resonates through a modest brick house, in Mahomets Flats, where Lindsey spends much of her working day.
+Every day, the warm, musical lilt resonates through the modest brick house where Lindsey spends much of her working day.

 The homely building, originally holiday accommodation, has been converted into a four-bed short-stay respite care facility for people with severe and enduring mental illnesses and those at risk of homelessness.

-Lindsey took over the Hadda Way centre in September 2019 when she was appointed to lead a team of 12 staff as Ruah’s Regional Manager for Mental Health and Wellness.
+Lindsey took over the Geraldton residential centre in September 2019 when she was appointed to lead a team of 12 staff as Ruah’s Regional Manager for Mental Health and Wellness.

 “I get the best of both words in this job.
 I’m a manager but my role also allows me to be the nurse I always will be,” she said.

-“I love working at Hadda Way.
+“I love working at the residential units.
 We eat together in the evening and each resident gets involved in the food preparation, cooking and cleaning.
 It is a great time to get to know people in a more casual and domestic environment focusing on downtime instead of their illness.

 “Every week we hold a barbecue for current, past and community clients.
 We meet for a couple of hours and it is a great opportunity for social inclusion.
 Sometimes conversation is limited but it doesn’t matter, it is just about being surrounded by others.